Complete Intersections with S^1-action: -actions on low dimensional complete intersections

 To show that no other complete intersection admits a smooth non-trivial $S^1$-action we combine certain facts about Seiberg-Witten invariants.
 For any $4$-di\-mensional complete intersection $M$ different from $X_2(1)$, $X_2(2)$, $X_2(3)$ and $X_2(2,2)$ one knows that $b_2^+(M)$ (the dimension of the maximal subspace of $H^2(M)$ on which the intersection form is positive definite) is greater than one (cf. \cite[page 650]{LiWo81}).
 Since $M$ is K\"ahler with $b_2^+(M)>1$ the Seiberg-Witten invariant for $M$ with its preferred $Spin^c$-structure is $\pm 1$ by the pioneering work of Witten \cite{Wi94}.
 On the other hand, Baldridge showed in \cite{Ba04} that for any smooth closed $4$-manifold with $b_2^+>1$ the Seiberg-Witten invariant vanishes if the manifold admits a circle action with fixed point.
 Since $\chi(M)>0$ any $S^1$-action on $M$ must have a fixed point.
 Hence, $M$ does not admit a smooth non-trivial $S^1$-action. \end{proof}

-\begin{remark}\begin{enumerate} \item By Freedman's classification \cite{Fr82} of simply connected topological $4$-manifolds and the classification of indefinite odd forms any non-spin complete intersection $X_2(d_1,\dots,d_r)$ is homeomorphic to a connected sum of $\C P^2$'s and $\overline {\C P^2}$'s and, hence, admits a non-trivial {\em continuous} $S^1$-action. \item The only spin complete intersection with non-trivial {\em smooth} $S^1$-action is the quadric $X_2(2)$.
+\begin{remarks}\begin{enumerate} \item By Freedman's classification \cite{Fr82} of simply connected topological $4$-dimensional manifolds and the classification of indefinite odd forms any non-spin complete intersection $X_2(d_1,\dots,d_r)$ is homeomorphic to a connected sum of $\C P^2$'s and $\overline {\C P^2}$'s and, hence, admits a {\em continuous} non-trivial $S^1$-action. \item The only spin complete intersection with {\em smooth} non-trivial $S^1$-action in dimension $4$ is the quadric $X_2(2)$.
 This follows directly from the $\hat A$-vanishing theorem of Atiyah-Hirzebruch \cite{AtHi70} and the formula for the first Pontrjagin class given in Proposition \ref{compinterprop} (5).
 The $\hat A$-vanishing theorem does not apply in general to {\em continuous} $S^1$-actions.
 However, it is known that the signature vanishes on a $4$-dimensional spin complete intersection with {\em continuous} $S^1$-action provided the involution in $S^1$ acts non-trivially and locally smoothly \cite{Ru95} or the number of orbit types near every $S^1$-fixed point is at most four \cite{HuPu98}.
-It follows that among spin complete intersections the quadric is the only one with such an action. \end{enumerate} \end{remark}
+It follows that among spin complete intersections the quadric is the only one with such an action. \end{enumerate} \end{remarks}

-We now come to the classification of complete intersections with smooth $S^1$-action in dimension $6$.
-Theorem \ref{main theorem} is a consequence of the following theorem which will be proved in the remaining sections.
+We now come to the classification of complete intersections with smooth $S^1$-action in dimension $6$ stated as Theorem \ref{main theorem} in the introduction.
+This result is a consequence of the following theorem which will be proved in Section \ref{sectionmaintechnicaltheorem}.